jaipack17/Nature2D/README.md

 # Contribution

 If you encounter bugs or would like to support this project by improving the code, adding new features or fixing bugs - Feel free to open issues and pull requests!
 Also read the [contribution guide](https://github.com/jaipack17/Nature2D/blob/master/CONTRIBUTING.md)!
-Check out all the amazing people who have contributed to this project [here](https://github.com/jaipack17/Nature2D/blob/master/CONTRIBUTORS)!